Doubly nonlinear stochastic evolution equations: Abstract

-We present an existence theory for martingale and strong solutions to doubly nonlinear evolution equations in a separable Hilbert space in the form where both $A$ and $B$ are maximal monotone operators, possibly multivalued, $F$ and $G$ are Lipschitz-continuous, and $W$ is a cylindrical Wiener process.
-Via regularization and passage-to-the-limit we show the existence of martingale solutions.
+We present an existence theory for such equations under general monotonicity assumptions on the nonlinearities.
+In particular, $\alpha$, $\beta_0$, and $\beta_1$ are allowed to be multivalued, as required by the modelization of second-order solid-liquid transitions.
+In this regard, the equation corresponds to a nonlinear-diffusion version of the classical two-phase Stefan problem with stochastic perturbation.

+The existence of martingale solutions is proved via regularization and passage-to-the-limit.
 The identification of the limit is obtained by a lower-semicontinuity argument based on a suitably generalized It\^o's formula.
-If either $A$ or $B$ is linear and symmetric, existence and uniqueness of strong solutions follows.
-Eventually, several applications are discussed, including doubly nonlinear stochastic Stefan-type problems.
+Under some more restrictive assumptions on the nonlinearities, existence and uniqueness of strong solutions follows.
+Besides the relation above, the theory covers equations with nonlocal terms as well as systems.